metashell/metashell/docs/reference/mdb_commands.md

   be reevaluated.

   Previous breakpoints are cleared.

+  Evaluating a metaprogram using the `-nocache` qualifier will disable caching of the events, which will prevent stepping backwards, predicting how many times a breakpoint will be hit and displaying forwardtrace.

   Unlike metashell, evaluate doesn't use metashell::format to avoid cluttering the debugged metaprogram with unrelated code.
 If you need formatting, you can